Apna Sapna Money Money

 Apna Sapna Money Money (lit.
-'Our Dream is [only] Money and Money') is a 2006 Indian Hindi comedy film released on 10 November 2006.
-Directed by Sangeeth Sivan, Apna Sapna Money Money is a tale of several characters who are in a mad race to be rich.
-The film, produced by Subhash Ghai, is a situational comedy.
-The film stars Suniel Shetty, Ritesh Deshmukh, Shreyas Talpade, Celina Jaitly, Koena Mitra, Anupam Kher, Riya Sen, Jackie Shroff, Bobby Darling, Rajpal Yadav, Chunky Pandey, and Sunil Pal.
-The movie got mixed reviews and was declared a "semi-hit" at the box office.
+'Our Dream is [only] Money and Money') is a 2006 Indian Hindi-language comedy film directed by Sangeeth Sivan.
+Apna Sapna Money Money is a tale of several characters who are in a mad race to be rich.
+Produced by Subhash Ghai, the film stars Suniel Shetty, Ritesh Deshmukh, Shreyas Talpade, Celina Jaitly, Koena Mitra, Anupam Kher, Riya Sen, Jackie Shroff, Bobby Darling, Rajpal Yadav, Chunky Pandey, and Sunil Pal.
+The film received mixed reviews and was a moderate success.

 Plot

 6 Alvares House in Bandra, Mumbai, is the residence of myopic, widowed, devout Hindu, Satyabol Shastri, who lives there with his daughter, Shivani.
-Shivani is in love with her Christian neighbor, Arjun Fernandes, who is a mechanic and lives with his wanna-be singer sister, Julie, and a younger ailing sister, Titli.
+Shivani is in love with her Christian neighbor, Arjun Fernandes, who is a mechanic and lives with his friends, which include Sis, Mohbatti, a wannabe singer, Julie, and a younger, ailing sister, Titli.
 Satyabol disapproves of Arjun and wants his daughter to marry Sarju Maharaj Banaraswale's son.
 Other than Satyabol chasing Badshah, the pet dog of Arjun, and ending up in the women's bathroom, the area is fairly peaceful.